cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 # Security Considerations

 Both algorithms MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
-Failure to do so would reveal the XOR of two messages.
+Failure to do so would immediately reveal the bitwise difference between two messages.

 If verification fails, the decrypted message and wrong message authentication tag SHOULD NOT be given as output.

-Every key must be randomly generated or derived using a secure key derivation function.
+Every key must be randomly chosen from a uniform distribution.

 The nonce does not have to be secret nor unpredictable.
-It can be a counter, the output of a permutation, or a random number generator with a long period.
+It can be a counter, the output of a permutation, or a generator with a long period.

 With AEGIS-128L, random nonces can safely encrypt up to 2<sup>32</sup> messages using the same key with negligible collision probability.